open-horizon/examples/edge/services/fft_client/INSTALL.md

 docker push <your docker login>/fft-client
 ```

-### Configuring and Publishing the Service and Pattern Definition Files
+### Step 4: Configuring and Publishing the Service and Pattern Definition Files

 Ensure your `hzn` agent is connecting to your exchange and is authorized: